 When you’re shopping for a moving company, the Internet is a wonderful resource that can help you save tons of time and buckets of money – sometimes.
 It’s also scam-central where anybody with basic skills and a pick-up truck can set up a website and claim to be a professional moving company.
 AllState Insurance advises that doing your research is key to not making a choice you’ll regret.
 Personal referrals from trusted friends and family members are always a good indication of quality.
 However, if you come up short in that department, AllState suggests you “check with your realtor or a moving trade organization to find local moving companies with a solid reputation and years of experience.”

 You can also check websites that provide feedback from real customers (such as Angie’s List).
 Your local Better Business Bureau is another good resource.
 So is your local mini storage facility.
-Uncle Bob’s stores, for example, are always a good local source for finding reputable moving companies.
+Life Storage stores, for example, are always a good local source for finding reputable moving companies.

 For interstate moves, New York Times Bucks Blog Contributor Jennifer Saranow Schultz recommends you “make sure the mover is licensed by the Federal Motor Carrier Safety Administration (you can double-check a mover’s license at www.protectyourmove.gov).”

-By the way, if you’ll need a self storage unit on the other end of a long move, you can find self storage facility in your new area by searching online.
+By the way, if you’ll need storage on the other end of a long move, you can find storage units in your new area by searching online.

 Do it yourself or hire a pro?